-The aquaculture section at SFA has managed to produce the first batch of juvenile Emperor Snapper raised in Seychelles.
-Emperor Snapper (Lutjanus sebae) is difficult to breed but due to its high market price it is one of the species of interest for aquaculture in Seychelles.
+The Aquaculture department at the Seychelles Fisheries Authority (SFA) has managed to produce the first batch of juvenile Emperor Red Snapper raised in Seychelles.
+Emperor Red Snapper (Lutjanus sebae) is difficult to breed but due to its high market price it is one of the species of interest for aquaculture in Seychelles.

 Figure 1: One week old (left) and two weeks old (right) emperor snapper